Fissurellidae: Shell description

 In addition to the possession of this hole, slit or groove, keyhole limpets differ in several other ways both internally and externally from true limpets.

 Feeding habits

 Keyhole limpets are in essence herbivorous, feeding primarily on algae, but are also detritus feeders.
+They play an important role in marine ecosystems by controlling the growth of algae on rocky substrates.

 A few species in the genera Diodora and Emarginella are carnivorous, feeding on sponges.
 Puncturella has been reported to digest diatoms and detritus.
 Puncturella aethiopica feeds mainly on Foraminifera.

+They are also prey for various marine animals, including starfish and some mollusk-eating birds.